 Paint the design on the wall lightly, rolling the paint over the stencil.

-Working those corners with this type of setup was a big no-no. I held the stencil with my free hand while bringing the roller the closest possible to the corner, but it wasn't close enough.
+Working those corners with this type of setup was a big no-no. I held the stencil with my free hand while bringing the roller closer to the corner, but it wasn't close enough.

 This is how it looked after two coats.
 By the way, those coats of paint are very light.
 The first part was already dry when I finished painting the last hexagon.